-- Available Manufacturers: Subject to compliance with requirements, manufacturers offering products A. that may be incorporated into the Work include, but are not limited to, the following: B. - Manufacturers: Subject to compliance with requirements, provide products by one of the following: 1 - Horizontal Louver Blinds, Aluminum Louver Slats: - Comfortex Window Fashions. a. - Hunter Douglas Window Fashions. b. - Levolor Contract; a Newell Company; Levolor. c. - Springs Window Fashions Division, Inc.; Bali. d. - Springs Window Fashions Division, Inc.; Graber. e. - Verosol USA, Inc. f
+- A. Available Manufacturers: Subject to compliance with requirements, manufacturers offering products that may be incorporated into the Work include, but are not limited to, the following: - B. Manufacturers: Subject to compliance with requirements, provide products by one of the following: - Horizontal Louver Blinds, Aluminum Louver Slats: - a.
+Comfortex Window Fashions. - b.
+Hunter Douglas Window Fashions. - c.
+Levolor Contract; a Newell Company; Levolor. - d.
+Springs Window Fashions Division, Inc.; Bali. - e.
+Springs Window Fashions Division, Inc.; Graber. - f.
+Verosol USA, Inc.

-HORIZONTAL LOUVER BLINDS, VINYL LOUVER SLATS 2.2
+2.2 HORIZONTAL LOUVER BLINDS, VINYL LOUVER SLATS

-- Available Products: Subject to compliance with requirements, products that may be incorporated into A. the Work include, but are not limited to, the following: - Louver Slats: Extruded PVC .0165" thick x .970" width with crown of .160".
-75% opacity.
-B. - Accessories including: Headrail, Bottomrail, Tape Roller Support, Tape Roller, Tilt Roller, Cordlock, C. Tilter, Anchors, Endcaps, Clips, Cords, Ladder, Supports, Brackets, Mounting Brackets, etc. Per manufacturer - Color: White D. - E. Lift Operation: Manual, Cordless; lift mechanism to hold blind at any position in ascending or descending travel.
+- A. Available Products: Subject to compliance with requirements, products that may be incorporated into the Work include, but are not limited to, the following: - B. Louver Slats: Extruded PVC .0165" thick x .970" width with crown of .160".
+75% opacity. - C. Accessories incl.: Headrail, Bottomrail, Tape Roller Support, Tape Roller, Tilt Roller, Cordlock, - Tilter, Anchors, Endcaps, Clips, Cords, Ladder, Supports, Brackets, Mtg Brackets, etc. Per manuf.
+D. Color: White - E. Lift Operation: Manual, Cordless; lift mechanism to hold blind at any position in ascending or descending travel.

-Examine substrates, areas, and conditions, with Installer present, for compliance with requirements for A. installation tolerances, operational clearances, and other conditions affecting performance.
+A. Examine substrates, areas, and conditions, with Installer present, for compliance with requirements for installation tolerances, operational clearances, and other conditions affecting performance.
 Proceed with installation only after unsatisfactory conditions have been corrected.

-HORIZONTAL LOUVER BLIND INSTALLATION 3.2
+3.2 HORIZONTAL LOUVER BLIND INSTALLATION

-- Install blinds level and plumb and aligned with adjacent units according to manufacturer's written A. instructions, and located so exterior louver edges in any position are not closer than 1 inch to interior face of glass.
+- A. Install blinds level and plumb and aligned with adjacent units according to manufacturer's written instructions, and located so exterior louver edges in any position are not closer than 1 inch to interior face of glass.
 Install intermediate support as required to prevent deflection in headrail.
-Allow clearances between adjacent blinds and for operating glazed opening's operation hardware, if any. - B. Flush Mounted: Install blinds with louver edges flush with finish face of opening if slats are tilted open. - С. Jamb Mounted: Install headrail flush with face of opening jamb and head. - Head Mounted: Install headrail on face of opening head.
-D. - Recessed: Install headrail concealed within blind pocket.
-E. - F. Connections: Connect motorized operators to building electrical system.
+Allow clearances between adjacent blinds and for operating glazed opening's operation hardware, if any. - B. Flush Mounted: Install blinds, louver edges flush with finish face of opening if slats are tilted open. - C. Jamb Mounted: Install headrail flush with face of opening jamb and head. - D. Head Mounted: Install headrail on face of opening head. - E. Recessed: Install headrail concealed within blind pocket. - F. Connections: Connect motorized operators to building electrical system.

-Adjust horizontal louver blinds to operate smoothly, easily, safely, and free from binding or Α. malfunction throughout entire operational range.
+A. Adjust horizontal louver blinds to operate smoothly, easily, safely, and free from binding or malfunction throughout entire operational range.

-CLEANING AND PROTECTION 3.4
+3.4 CLEANING AND PROTECTION

-- Clean blind surfaces after installation, according to manufacturer's written instructions.
-A. - Provide final protection and maintain conditions, in a manner acceptable to manufacturer and installer, B. that ensure that horizontal louver blinds are without damage or deterioration at time of Substantial Completion. - C. Replace damaged blinds that cannot be repaired, in a manner approved by Architect, before time of Substantial Completion.
+- A. Clean blind surfaces after installation, according to manufacturer's written instructions. - B. Provide final protection and maintain conditions, in a manner acceptable to manuf. & installer, that ensure horizontal louver blinds are without damage or deterioration at time of Substantial Completion. - C. Replace damaged blinds that cannot be repaired, in a manner approved by Architect, before time of Substantial Completion.